There are three criteria you should apply to any firm you are considering hiring as Architect on your project:

 Architects who have designed just a few are still learning by the mistakes they make.
 "Shelter Planners of America" can verify that after our team has worked on more than 700 projects over a 30 year period, it truly takes many projects to build the high level of design understanding needed to create an outstanding facility.

 3. Does the firm have a national reputation in design of animal shelters?

-It is tempting to think that a local firm will be more responsive to your needs and do a better job.
+It is tempting to think that a local architectural firm will be more responsive to your needs and do a better job.
 But it really doesn't matter where the "desk" on which the drawings are done is located.
 It is important that design drawings be done by the most skilled, experienced specialists available.

 These are three points to consider when you are selecting an architect.
-They will help guarantee that you have someone who truly understands how shelters function and who will know what is important to make the building work well.
+They will help assure that you have someone who truly understands how shelters function and who will know what is important to make the building work well.